 Los Angeles is infamous for its gridlock traffic in some parts.
 For the most part, the city is a grid with streets running north to south and east to west, so there are a lot of options for crossing town.
-Use these tips to know the best routes to take to get from point A to point B without the long wait or the headache.
+Use these tips to know the best routes to take to get from point A to point B without the long wait or a headache.

-West to East Routes:
+West to East Routes

 To make your way west or east, take either Santa Monica Boulevard, a bigger street that doesn't clog up too much and moves pretty quickly through Beverly Hills before taking a northern turn up toward Hollywood.
-Sunset Boulevard is a good options that takes you through Beverly Hills, West Hollywood, Hollywood, and downtown, but on weeknights, it can be extremely backed up.
+Sunset Boulevard is a good option that takes you through Beverly Hills, West Hollywood, Hollywood, and downtown, but on weeknights, it can be extremely backed up.
 Stay away from Wilshire Boulevard, even if your destination is on it—the traffic can be so bad that it can take up to 30 minutes to go one mile.